Attainable forms of intermediate dimensions: Constructions with Moran sets

 for all large $x$.
 In particular, if $M$ denotes the set given by \cref{p:finite-union}, this implies that

 In other words, by taking a finite union of homogeneous Moran sets, we can ensure that the upper and lower intermediate dimensions are arbitrarily close.

 Motivated by this observation, we now construct a set such that the intermediate dimensions exist and are given by a prescribed formula $h(\theta)$.
 At a fixed scale $\delta>0$, the set $M$ will look like a finite union of Moran sets each with the same upper intermediate dimensions.
-As $\delta\to 0$, the resolution increases, so that the intermediate dimensions exist.
-The construction here is mildly complicated by the fact that the bumps $f_n$ and connectors $e_n$ can have arbitrarily large support if $h(\theta)>h(0)$ for all $\theta>0$. \begin{theorem} Let $0\leq\lambda\leq\alpha\leq d$ and let $h\in\mathcal{H}(\lambda,\alpha)$.
+As $\delta$ goes to zero, the resolution increases, so that the intermediate dimensions exist.
+The construction here is mildly complicated by the fact that the mountains $f_n$ and valleys $e_n$ can have arbitrarily large support if $h(\theta)>h(0)$ for all $\theta>0$. \begin{theorem} Let $0\leq\lambda\leq\alpha\leq d$ and let $h\in\mathcal{H}(\lambda,\alpha)$.
 Then there exists a compact perfect set $M$ such that $\dimL M=\lambda$, $\dimA M = \alpha$ and